Outdoor Program Trips

 Dates for all trips:

-Thursday, August 21st–Sunday, August 24th (participants arrive on campus Wednesday, August 20th).
+Thursday, August 20–Sunday, August 23 (participants arrive on campus Wednesday, August 19).

 Important: If you participate in a fall collegiate sport, there will be conflicts between practice and North Country trips; therefore, you will most likely not be able to participate in any of these trips.
 Please check with your coach before submitting an application.

-If you are an incoming international student, you must attend International Student Orientation, August 22 or 23, which will conflict with the North Country Trips; therefore, you will not be able to participate in these trips.
+If you are an incoming international student, you must attend International Student Orientation, requiring you to arrive August 18, which will conflict with the North Country Trips; therefore, you will not be able to participate in these trips.

 Upper-class students apply to work as trip leaders through the Outdoor Program.
 Each has demonstrated experience and skill in the specific type of activity for which he or she has been selected as a leader, and at least one of the leaders for each trip has participated in the Outdoor Program’s semester-long Outdoor Leadership Course.
 We attempt to staff trips in a positive, complementary, and gender-balanced way to provide the best possible Orientation experience for new students.

 Introduction to Backpacking: Light to moderate terrain, sleeping in tents, light pack weights, lower mileage.
 This trip is appropriate for people interested in exploring the Adirondacks but have little to no experience backpacking or camping.
 Cost for this trip is $375.
 (Limited to six participants with two leaders.)

 General Backpacking: Moderate terrain, occasional steep grades, and longer days.
 This trip is best for people who have backpacked and camped before; however, for the adventurous at heart, no experience is necessary.
 Cost for this trip is $375.
 (Limited to three trips with to six participants and two leaders on each trip)